 1965: School Psychology credential program instituted.

-1967: Joint Doctoral program in Special Education started, first joint program between Cal State and University of California university systems.
+1967: Joint Doctoral program in Special Education started, first joint program between California State University and University of California university systems.

 1970: Academic divisions officially formed.
 Merle L. Borrowman begins six-year deanship the following year.